 Your Sports Travel Living List: The Biggest Events of 2026–2028

 For years, people have talked about making a “bucket list” of dream experiences, but that phrase has started to feel outdated — and even a little grim since it’s tied to the idea of things to do before you die.
-A new term has emerged that feels much more inspiring: the Living List.
+A new term feels much more inspiring: the Living List.
 Instead of waiting for someday, a Living List is about embracing life now, filling it with unforgettable experiences, and saying yes to the moments that matter most.

 Super Bowl 2026 – Santa Clara, California